| Title: | Simple Multi-Threaded Task Queuing |

 are, it finishes the tasks and ensures those results are returned to

-object.
+the Task object.
 This method is intended to be called by Queue

 objects.